ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 - Matlab C API is used for the debugging and plotting functionality.
 - Eigen 3.3.92 release is used for the CPU and GPU version.
-- CUDA and Thrust is necessary for the GPU version.
+- CUDA and Thrust are necessary for the GPU version.

 ## Overall Structure
-The library for the CPU-implementation has the following structure
+The library for the CPU-implementation has the following structure (and similar for the GPU-version)

 <img src="tree_psbmpc.png" width="400">